 The Fannie Mae Guaranteed MBS Pass-Through Securities (the "Mega Certificates") offered by this prospectus represent fractional undivided interests in a trust.
 Each trust will be comprised of beneficial ownership interests in the principal and interest distributions on certain Fannie Mae Guaranteed Mortgage Pass-Through Certificates (the "MBS Certificates").
 In our capacity as trustee, we will hold the MBS Certificates in each trust either directly or through one or more pooled Mega Certificates.
-The MBS Certificates represent beneficial ownership interests in pools of first lien residential mortgage loans (the

-"Mortgage Loans") secured by either single-family or multifamily properties.
+Unless the prospectus supplement for a pool provides otherwise, the MBS Certificates represent beneficial ownership interests in pools of first lien residential mortgage loans (the "Mortgage Loans") secured by either single-family or multifamily properties.
 The MBS Prospectus describes the general characteristics of the MBS Certificates.